Dropbox lets you store files, back up data, distribute information – and replace that tired old FTP server.

 iOS and Android: Upload files with just a few taps in the Dropbox mobile app.
 Or set up automatic camera uploads to copy photos and videos to Dropbox in the background.

 FTP servers require live, uninterrupted connections to upload and download files.
 But Dropbox picks up even when your internet goes out.
-We’ll automatically resume interrupted transfers when your connection’s back up—no more blocking off the afternoon next time you need to upload a large file.
+We’ll automatically resume interrupted transfers when your connection’s back up – no more block booking the afternoon next time you need to upload a large file.

 Plus, a trio of advanced technologies ensure you and your recipients go from “syncing” to “synced” as fast as possible: